provisota/interview/go/info/ecosystem/ecosystem.md

 #### Conclusion

 `GOPROXY` is an integral part of Go's module system, significantly enhancing the efficiency of dependency management.
 It streamlines the process of fetching modules, especially for projects with a large number of dependencies, and provides a fallback mechanism for module retrieval.
 Appropriately configuring `GOPROXY` is a key step in setting up a GoLang development environment, particularly in organizational or team settings.

-# Questions
-1. How does Golang manage its dependencies?
-2. What native Golang tools do you know? (get, build, format, test, etc)
-3. How to host third-party library locally (for debug or development purpose)?
-4. What types of imports do you know?
-5. Which go static analysis tools do you know?
-What are the differences between them?
-6. What build flags do you know?
-7. What are profiling and tracing used for?
-In case of pprof explain, how do you work with it?
-8. Describe project structure you would use for library/service/application?
-Describe pros/cons.
-9. What are GOPROXY, GOPRIVATE and GOSUMDB used for?

-# Answers
-1. Go manages its dependencies using the `go.mod` file.
-This file defines the module’s module path and its dependency requirements.
-2. Native Go tools include `go get` for fetching and installing packages, `go build` for compiling Go sources, `go test` for running tests, and many more.
-3. To host a third-party library locally, you can clone the repository and use `replace` directive in the `go.mod` file to redirect to your local copy.
-4. Go has two types of imports: standard library imports and third-party imports.
-5. Go static analysis tools include `golint` for style checks, `go vet` for examining code for common mistakes, and `staticcheck` for detecting bugs and performance issues.
-6. Build flags in Go include `-o` for specifying the output file name, `-i` for installing packages, `-v` for verbose output, and many more.
-7. Profiling and tracing are used for performance tuning in Go.
-The `pprof` package provides tools for profiling and tracing Go programs.
-8. A typical Go project structure includes directories for `cmd`, `pkg`, `api`, `web`, `scripts`, etc. This structure helps in separating concerns, making the project easier to navigate and maintain.
-9. `GOPROXY` is used to specify a Go proxy service, `GOPRIVATE` is used to bypass the proxy for private modules, and `GOSUMDB` is used to specify a checksum database.